thejjw/link-visited-tooltip-chrome-extension/README.md

 3. Enable "Developer mode" (top right).
 4. Click "Load unpacked" and select the `extension` folder.

+**Alternatively, install from the [Chrome Web Store](https://chromewebstore.google.com/detail/link-visited-tooltip/eknakfmjakcfjkemkanekcakbnjfkbnc)**
+_(Note: The Chrome Web Store version may not always have the latest updates.)_

 ## Usage

 - Hover your mouse over any link on a webpage.
 - If you have visited the link before, a tooltip will appear showing when you last visited it.
+- If the link is bookmarked, a ★ symbol will appear at the beginning of the tooltip.
+- For bookmarked links that haven't been visited, the tooltip shows "★ Bookmarked".
+- For links that are both bookmarked and visited, the tooltip shows "★ Visited X ago".
-- If you have not visited the link, no tooltip is shown.
+- If you have not visited the link and it's not bookmarked, no tooltip is shown.

 ## License
 See [LICENSE](LICENSE).